Home » Sewing » Sewing for Children » 18 Adorable Children’s Sewing Patterns: Made and Loved by a Sewing Mama

 A child standing on a bed, wearing pink pants and a checkered shirt made from the sage pants pattern, holds two stuffed animals.
 The image is cropped to show only the childs body from the shoulders down.

-This fun little romper is beginner-friendly and has a lovely comfortable fit that’s perfect for play time.
+This fun little romper is beginner-friendly and perfect for stomping around the backyard.
 It makes a super quick sew and is versatile enough to work across seasons.
+Plus you can add a peplum, which is always a yes in my book!

 Two children’s jumpsuits laid flat side by side on a beige background, one with black and white gingham and a ruffled top, the other blue and green gingham with a straight top—perfect inspiration for childrens sewing patterns.